Wax Milk Containers

 Early wax milk containers cost about a penny compared to a milk bottle that at the same time would have cost around 5 cents.
 Of course the glass bottle could be used more than once so the economics depended on the expected life of the bottle and the costs associated with getting it back and cleaning it.

 Hervey Thatcher of Potsdam, New York patented a paraffined pail for delivery of milk from producer to consumer on January 28, 1896.
 Thatcher was the co-inventor of the famous glass milk jar patented in 1886.
 In his patent for the paraffined pail, Thatcher lists the disadvantages of glass milk bottles as excessive weight, breakage, failure for the consumer to return the bottle and difficulty of sanitation.
 He suggests that a single use pail, burned after use, would solve these problems.
 This patent was not assigned to the Thatcher Manufacturing Company however.
+In August of 1907 the National Paper Milk Bottle Company in Potsdam, New York was incorporated and Hervey Thatcher was one of its directors.
+In June of 1920 the name of the company was changed to the Thatcher Products Company.

 Another early patent we located for a wax paper milk receptacle was granted to James Kimsey of Philadelphia, Pennsylvania.
 He actually was granted two patents, one on July 5, 1904 and another on September 13, 1904.
 Both of these patents he assigned to the American Paper Bottle Company, also in Philadelphia.
 These patents were for a cylinder shaped milk bottle.